IPrincipalCentral1/i_principal_central_1/README.md

             i have a mixer right here that mix a lot of possibilities witch have the name of Economic_Partner_official_mixer

+            this repozitory contain a mixer right here that mix a lot of possibilities witch have the name of Economic_Partner_official_mixer

             it is on a file with a name : Economic_Partner_official_mixer.c